improbable-eng/mac-codesign-buildkite-plugin/README.md

 - `checkout` just disables checkout, since the plugin doesn't need a repo.

 - `command` does the main work:
+  - Unlocks the signing keychain.
   - Fetches the artifact to sign from the BK artifact store.
     - This can be any one-or-more artifacts created in the same pipeline as this step, and then stored in the BK artifact store.
-  - Unlocks the signing keychain.
   - Signs the binary using the cert in the now-unlocked keychain.
-  - Validates the signature.
+  - Notarizes the binary using the account credentials in the keychain.
-  - Uploads the signed artifact back to BuildKite
+  - Uploads the signed artifact back to BuildKite.

 - `post-command` just locks the keychain, regardless of how the rest of the job went.

+#### Available properties

+- `input_artifacts`: String array of artifact paths to download and sign.
+- `keychain`: Name of the keychain storing the secrets.
+(Note: usually requires the .keychain extension)
+- `cert_identity`: Name of the cert to use to sign your artifacts.
+Should be the "Installer" cert for signing PKG files, and "Application" cert for anything else.
+- `keychain_pw_secret_name`: (optional) Name of the password to extract from your preferred secret store (eg: Vault)
+- `keychain_pw_helper_script`: (optional) Custom helper script to obtain the keychain password.
+- `tool_bundle_id`: The apple bundle id to use with your artifacts.
+- `apple_user_email`: The account email for your notarisation process.
+Password should be stored in the keychain at the `apple_password` key.
+- `tool_name`: (optional) The title of the DMG file to produce.
+If this is not specified, not DMG will be generated.
+Not relevant to PKG files.
+- `tool_dmg_name`: (optional) The filename of the dmg to create (including the .dmg extension).

 #### Keychain unlocking

-Since your signing cert needs to be stored in a keychain, and that keychain is assumed to be locked, we need a password to unlock the signing keychain.
+Since your signing certs needs to be stored in a keychain, and that keychain is assumed to be locked, we need a password to unlock the signing keychain.

 There are two ways to supply a keychain unlocking password to this plugin: